 - Permanent disability

-- Death benefits for spouses and dependant children
+- Death benefits for spouses and dependent children

 Private employers are required by law to purchase workers’ comp insurance and cannot legally deny you your right to file a claim.
 Nearly all Oregon workers are eligible for workers’ compensation, excluding independent contractors and federal government workers.